GerritCodeReview/homepage/pages/site/docs/MultiMaster.md

-We spent some time at the May 2012 Hackathon outlining an incremental approach to making open source Gerrit clusterable (the version running for android-review and gerrit-review is already clustered but uses much of Google's proprietary technologies such as GFS and BigTable).
+We spent some time at the May 2012 Hackathon outlining an incremental approach to making open-source Gerrit clusterable (the version running for android-review and gerrit-review is already clustered but uses much of Google's proprietary technologies such as GFS and BigTable).
 Several incremental steps were outlined on how to move Gerrit in that direction.